rungpu/rungpu-client/README.md

 - Create a Dataset and Store it. (from the cloud)
 - Fine-tune a model on a dataset and save the finetuned tensors in the backend for later use.

+Clone this repository on your device.
 ## First Steps

-Step 0: Clone this project onto your device.
+Step 0: Create a client object using the Client Class

 Step 1. import the required classes from the rungpu module into your blank script.
 You would have to import from the whole path to the module like so:

 ``` from <path-to-library>/rungpu import Model```